When it comes to period cramps, here’s what’s normal – and what’s not

 Keep in mind that acetaminophen (AKA Tylenol) is not effective at blocking prostaglandins and therefore won’t do much to help your period cramps.

-2. Try home remedies
+2. Try some home remedies

 3. Apply heat